-Budgets for Subawardees, other than DOE FFRDC Contractors: You must provide a separate R&R budget for each subawardee.
-Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and e-mail it to each subawardee that is required to submit a separate budget.
-After the subawardee has e-mailed its completed budget back to you, attach it to one of the blocks provided on the form.
+Budgets for Subawardees: You must provide a separate R&R budget and budget justification for each subawardee.
+Download the R&R Budget Attachment from the R&R SUBAWARD BUDGET ATTACHMENT(S) FORM and either e-mail it to each subawardee that is required to submit a separate budget or use the collaborative features of Workspace.
+After the subawardee has either e-mailed its completed budget back to you or completed it within Workspace, attach it to one of the blocks provided on the form.
 Use up to 10 letters of the subawardee's name (plus.pdf) as the file name (e.g., ucla.pdf or energyres.pdf).
-Filenames should not exceed 50 characters.
+Filenames must not exceed 50 characters.

-If the project involves more subawardees than there are places in the SUBAWARD BUDGET ATTACHMENT(S) FORM, the additional subaward budgets may be saved as PDF files and appended to the Budget Justification attached to Field K. Applicants should consult their local information technology ("IT") support resources for any necessary assistance in converting the Adobe XML forms downloaded from Grants.gov into plain PDF files that can be combined into one non-Portfolio PDF file (the Budget Justification).
+If the project involves more subawardees than there are places in the SUBAWARD BUDGET ATTACHMENT(S) FORM, the additional subaward budgets may be saved as PDF files and appended to the Budget Justification attached to Field L.

-Ensure that any files received from subawardees are the PDF files extracted from the
+Applicants should consult their local information technology ("IT") support resources for any necessary assistance in converting the forms downloaded from Grants.gov into plain PDF files that can be combined into one non-Portfolio PDF file (the Budget Justification).

-SUBAWARD BUDGET ATTACHMENT(S) FORM.
+Ensure that any files received from subawardees are the PDF files extracted from the SUBAWARD BUDGET ATTACHMENT(S) FORM.
 Errors will be created if a subawardee sends a prime applicant a budget form that was not extracted from the application package.